Sulkar/telegra.ph-scraper/README.md

 - add style to img tags for responsiveness
 - use regular expression to get view code of embedded youtube videos and create new iframe container

+!Info: Use Youtube videos in your telegra.ph post with the standard URL, like https://www.youtube.com/watch?v=UsTLJlPvVvE.
+The regular expression searches for "?v=".

 ![](python_31QoKVkNBs.png)